elm-land/elm-land/examples/README.md

 ## 7. Working with JS

-Learn how to work with existing NPM packages, run JavaScript from Elm, and
+Learn how to work with existing NPM packages, run JavaScript from Elm, and web components.

 [Example code](./07-working-with-js/) • [The guide](https://elm.land/guide/working-with-js)